 The data generated by sensor-driven cars about driving behavior, speed, braking habits, turning styles, acceleration, and abidance with the traffic rules in a country is then used to create a driver profile.
 Insurance companies vary premiums basis the driver profiles.

 Cost And Financials Tracking For Automakers

-There are several moving parts across a plant in the form of goods from suppliers, inventories, semi-finished and finished goods, cost of labors and machinery involved on the shop floor.
-The information of the cost associated with each is spread across files, logs and support systems.
+There are several moving parts across a plant in the form of goods from suppliers, inventories, semi-finished and finished goods, cost of labor, and machinery involved on the shop floor.
+The information of the cost associated with each is spread across files, logs, and support systems.

-Modern automobiles manufacturers are tracking their products and machinery using RFID, or radio-frequency identification tags proximity and heat sensors.
-From the above use cases, we can see that it becomes pivotal to harness the data from the supply chain of the automotive industry to unlock benefits like increased margins, lesser downtime risks and a lean supply chain.
-Good automotive analytics practice can go a long way in attaining a sustainable competitive advantage.
+From the above use cases, we can see that it becomes pivotal to harness the data from the supply chain of the automotive industry to unlock benefits like increased margins, lesser downtime risks, and a lean supply chain.
+Good automotive data analytics practice can go a long way in attaining a sustainable competitive advantage.